 The IRIDA platform is implementing ontology as a means of enabling the integration of different data types required for outbreak investigation, surveillance and reporting.
 Ontology is a software tool that allows data to be both human and machine-readable as terms are standardized and reused between information types.
 IRIDA’s Genomic Epidemiology Application Ontology (GenEpiO) is another innovation enhancing the platform’s analytical power.

-The Need for Data Standardization
+The Need for Data Harmonization

-Timeliness of foodborne outbreak analyses is key for reducing the number of preventable cases of disease.
+Timeliness of infectious disease analyses is key for reducing the number of preventable cases of disease.
 The ability to resolve outbreaks relies heavily on good contextual information regarding “person, place and time”, which is crucial for identifying sources of contamination and exposure.
 Contextual information is also required for human health risk assessments, source attribution, ecosystems modelling, and in the simplest terms, to make sense of the genome data.

 The digitization of genomics allows for increased resolution of infectious sequence types and rapid transmission of data, however, significant computational challenges remain in terms of genomics result reporting and analysis.
 Raw genome sequences need to be processed and presented differently and in a timely and secure manner to end-users in the health care environment with vastly different roles (attending physicians, infection control, environmental health officers, medical health officers, public health epidemiologists, etc.) and affiliations.
 The ability to share secure and standardized data within and across organizations is critical to implement genomic epidemiology for public health microbiology.